mathewmauricedr/Qualitative-Coding-DBA/README.md

 This repository contains the manually coded transcripts and thematic analysis for the qualitative section of my doctoral research.
 Files include:

-Coded Transcripts: Annotated interview data,
+Coded Transcripts: Annotated interview data

 Codebook: List of codes with definitions,

 Theme Mapping: How codes were grouped into themes,